 Wood beams?
 Check.
 Bucolic artwork?
 Check.
 A stunner of a whole-wall backsplash with a marbled appearance that adds dimension and texture while creating a focal wall?
 Incredible.
 Well done, House of Jade Interiors.

 Get the look:

 Want your own farmhouse kitchen backsplash?
-Shop these three brands with a range of tile options to choose from.
+Shop these brands with a range of tile options to choose from.

 Exfloorit's huge range of farmhouse tile is the perfect place to start when tackling your kitchen backsplash.
 Shop here for subtle color palettes, unique wood and metal features, along with sturdy, practical design elements.